-91 English Pleasure Horse, Junior and Senior Rider 92 English Pleasure Pony, Junior and Senior Rider 2 nd Go: 98 English Pleasure Horse, Junior and Senior Rider
+98 English Pleasure Horse, Junior and Senior Rider 99 English Pleasure Pony, Junior and Senior Rider 180 Junior Walk/Trot English Pleasure (not eligible for classics)

-- 99 English Pleasure Pony, Junior and Senior Rider - 214 ENGLISH PLEASURE HORSE AND PONY CLASSIC Top Five Highest Riders First & Second Go Combined Score in both the Horse and Pony Divisions.
+214 ENGLISH PLEASURE HORSE AND PONY CLASSIC - Top Five Highest Riders First & Second are made at the show at no additional charge.

+Go Combined Score in both the Horse and Pony Divisions.
 Judged the same as Class 91 and 92.
-Entries are made at the show at no additional charge.
+Entries